jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 7. **critic_expert**: Invoke the critic for the expert agent
 8. **finalizer**: Invoke the finalizer agent to generate the final answer and reasoning trace

+**Research Step Execution Pattern:**
+The research phase follows a specific sequential execution pattern:
+- **Sequential Processing**: Research steps are executed one at a time, not in parallel
+- **Step-by-Step Evaluation**: Each research step receives individual critic evaluation
+- **State Isolation**: Each research step uses unique step_id (0, 1, 2, etc.) for state isolation
+- **Message Routing**: Messages are filtered by step_id to route to correct research step
+- **Retry Logic**: Failed research steps are retried with critic feedback until approved or retry limit reached
+- **Progression Logic**: Only after critic approves current research step does the system proceed to next research step
+- **Completion Detection**: When all research steps are approved, system proceeds to expert phase

 **Quality Control Integration at Each Workflow Step:**
 Critic agents are integrated at three key points in the workflow:
 - **Planner Quality Control**: Critic reviews planning strategy and execution steps